As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 - Wrap – wrap/cardigan in tan

-- Jacket – denim jean-colored jacket
+- Jacket – denim jean jacket

 - Sandals – leather slides in black

 NOTE: All the above tops, bottoms, layers, and shoes are entirely interchangeable to create 48 unique outfits.
-In addition, you can tuck or tie tees in multiple ways to create different looks.
+In addition, you can tuck or tie tees in multiple ways to create a variety of different looks.
 I didn’t include accessories in the wardrobe count but allotted myself jewelry, a small crossbody bag, one pair of sunglasses, and a headscarf.